Editorial by Industrial Quick Search

 Impact Dampers

-Impact dampers are situated at the carriage's ends and serve as a safety net in the event of excessive travel.
+Impact dampers are installed at the ends of the carriage to act as a safety mechanism in cases of excessive travel, helping to prevent damage to the system.

 Control System

-For linear slides with drive units, a control system is integrated.
-These are utilized to regulate the carriage's movement by supplying power to the drive unit or actuator through operator controls or feedback signals provided by sensors and switches.
+For linear slides equipped with drive units, an integrated control system manages the carriage's movement.
+This system regulates the drive unit or actuator by delivering power based on operator controls or feedback signals from sensors and switches.

 Drive Unit